 About the Author

 [enBio=Charles has over 30 years’ experience working in the industry.
 He joined 3M Canada in the research and development lab where he aided in the development of dental glass ionomers – a dental restorative material.
-Charles’s expertise has taken him all over the world lecturing on dental materials and techniques to help enhance dental procedures.],[enJob=Professional Services Manager, 3M Oral Care, 3M Canada],[frBio=Charles détient plus de 30 ans d’expérience au sein de l’industrie Il s’est joint au laboratoire de recherche et développement de 3M Canada où il a participé à la mise au point de verres ionomères - un matériau de restauration dentaire.
+Charles’ expertise has taken him all over the world lecturing on dental materials and techniques to help enhance dental procedures.],[enJob=Scientific Affairs Manager, Oral Care Division, 3M Canada],[frBio=Charles détient plus de 30 ans d’expérience au sein de l’industrie Il s’est joint au laboratoire de recherche et développement de 3M Canada où il a participé à la mise au point de verres ionomères - un matériau de restauration dentaire.
 L’expertise de Charles l’a amené à voyager dans les nombreux pays où il a présenté des conférences sur les matériaux dentaires et les techniques qui aident à améliorer les procédures dentaires.],[frJob=Directeur des services professionnels, Soins dentaires 3M, Compagnie 3M Canada]More From Charles Hudson